ku-nlp/JMRD/README.md

 - Takashi Kodama, Ribeka Tanaka, and Sadao Kurohashi: Construction of Hierarchical Structured Knowledge-based Recommendation Dialogue Dataset and Dialogue System, In Proceedings of The 2nd DialDoc Workshop on Document-grounded Dialogue and Conversational Question Answering, Dublin, Ireland / Online, 2022. https://aclanthology.org/2022.dialdoc-1.9/

 ###  Acknowledgment ###
-This construction of this dataset was supported by NII CRIS collaborative research program operated by NII CRIS and LINE Corporation.
+The construction of this dataset was supported by NII CRIS collaborative research program operated by NII CRIS and LINE Corporation.
 This work was also supported by JST, CREST Grant Number JPMJCR20D2, Japan.

 ### License ###
 CC-BY-SA 4.0